nodejs/node/deps/npm/docs/content/cli-commands/npm-fund.md

 Whether to represent the tree structure using unicode characters.
 Set it to `false` in order to use all-ansi output.

+#### which

+* Type: Number
+* Default: undefined

+If there are multiple funding sources, which 1-indexed source URL to open.

 ## See Also